 Dr. Luskin is a licensed psychologist who has worked closely with children and adults with ASD for more than 30 years in professional and home settings.
 She specializes in providing both assessments and counseling to individuals with ASD and those who support them.

-Dr Luskin’s services include diagnostic and functional assessments, individual therapy for adults and adolescents, training and consultation for caregivers; helping them to understand ASD, teaching them creative and effective interventions, helping them evaluate progress and providing guidance when adjustments are needed.
+Dr. Luskin’s services include diagnostic and functional assessments, individual therapy for adults and adolescents, and training and consultation for caregivers.
+She helps them understand ASD, teaches them creative and effective interventions, helps them evaluate progress, and provides guidance when adjustments are needed.

-Pahl is a Nationally Certified Counselor and a Board Certified assistant Behavior Analyst.
+Pahl is a Licensed Professional Clinical Counselor, Nationally Certified Counselor, and a Board Certified Behavior Analyst.
 She received a bachelor's degree in psychology from the University of Minnesota and a Master's degree in mental health counseling from Walden University.
 Pahl has worked with people with ASD for nearly 20 years.
 Her professional experience includes working with people with ASD in multiple capacities, such as mental health counselor, behavior support professional, education specialist, lead therapist, program manager, primary grade teacher, consultant, and director of a teen program.
 She specializes in working with systems, such as families and schools struggling with behavioral issues, as well as working with adolescents and young adults with ASD.
-Pahl strives to help empower, children, adolescents and young adults with ASD through self-advocacy and self-determination no matter what ability using a non-judgemental, integrated, empathetic, evidenced-based approach.
+Pahl strives to help empower, children, adolescents, and young adults with ASD through self-advocacy and self-determination, no matter what ability, using a non-judgemental, integrated, empathetic, evidenced-based approach.